misha-cilantro/sil-q-hrai/README.md

    4 lowers pressure by 1/2.
    5 is standard Sil-Q pressure.

-2. **Elven ressurection.** (PLANNED)
+2. **Elven resurrection.** (IN PROGRESS)
    The First Children do not leave the world on death, but go to the halls of Mandos where they may rest before bodily ressurecting in the world.

-   This means when you die playing an elf you may choose to ressurect.
+   This means when you die playing an elf you may choose to resurrect.
 You will start back on the first floor with all your skills etc., but your equipment will be lost.

 3. **Restore to start of floor.** (PLANNED)